 In Brisbane before Christmas I was lucky enough to score a spare ticket to see Paul Kelly in concert.
-It was a full house in at the Riverstage when we arrived on a balmy summer Saturday evening.
-The notable fact beforehand was the conversation among friends about the artist we thought was on the bill and the conversation we didn’t have about the significance of the date of the event: December 21.
+It was a full house at the Riverstage when we arrived on a balmy summer Saturday evening.
+The notable conversation among friends beforehand was about the artist we thought was on the bill and the conversation we didn’t have about the significance of the date of the event: December 21.

 Pictured above is New Zealand-born singer Marlon Williams.
 He was excellent with a voice to die for, and later did a fabulous duet with Kelly singing the latter’s My Winter Coat.
 We knew he was on the bill but for some reason we were expecting Thelma Plum to open, She wasn’t named on the ticket or on the merch t-shirts so perhaps my source was mixing her up with the Sugar Plum Fairy.
 Though the same source assured me she played on the Sydney set.

 Next up was another divine voice: Brisbane’s own Kate Miller Heidke.
 Heidke has been around for a number of years though her profile was raised considerably after her Eurovision entry for Australia earlier this year.
-I didn’t think much of that song (and I’m not sure she does either) and she did a fairly low key set with husband Keir Nuttall (pictured adjusting his equipment).
+I didn’t think much of that song (I’m not sure she does either) and she did a fairly low key set with husband Keir Nuttall (pictured adjusting his equipment).
 Thankfully there were no poles involved on the Riverstage.
-Like Williams, Miller Heidke later performed a duet with Paul Kelly.
+Miller Heidke also later performed a duet with Paul Kelly.

-Thoughout the years Kelly has been a strong supporter of Indigenous issues and there was a Yugura man playing didgeridoo and doing a welcome to country after Miller Heidke’s set.
-Kelly would later sing A Bastard Like Me based on the autobiography of Charlie Perkins.
+Thoughout the years Kelly has been a strong supporter of Indigenous causes and there was a Yugura man playing didgeridoo and doing a welcome to country after Miller Heidke’s set.
+Kelly later sung A Bastard Like Me based on the autobiography of Charlie Perkins.
 The Gurindji People of the Northern Territory would also feature but more on that later.

 Finally as the sun went down, Paul Kelly and his band graced the stage opening up with On Your Side.
 Up too were the wonderful Bull sisters Vika and Linda.
-The Melbourne-born sisters of Tongan heritage brought beautiful harmonies to the stage and no little zest.
-They seemed to be having a good time as was Mr Kelly himself, showing few signs of ageing despite being entitled to his bus pass when he turns 65 in January.
+The Melbourne-born sisters of Tongan heritage brought beautiful harmonies to the stage and plenty of zest.
+They were having a good time as was Mr Kelly himself, showing few signs of ageing despite being entitled to his bus pass when he turns 65 in January.

 Kate Miller Heidke joined Kelly for a duet, When We’re Both Old And Mad.
 They also sung Bound To Follow later in the set.